Van Niekerk aiming to break 200m world record

 That race in Brazil turned Van Niekerk into a star overnight.

-A reserved character, it's something that hasn't always come as naturally as it does to the charismatic Bolt.
+Typically a reserved character, it's something that hasn't always come as naturally as it does to the charismatic Bolt.

 "It's so difficult, eh, because I really see myself as such an ordinary, very boring person to be honest," he says with a slight grin.